kyma-incubator/compass/docs/terminology.md

 ### Application Documentation

+## Integration System
+Any system that works in context of multiple tenants, managing multiple Applications or Runtimes.

 ## Runtime
 Any system that can configure itself according to the configuration provided by the *Management Plane*.
 Takes care about a customer workload.